finec-mgimo/interfax-client/README.md

 INTERFAX_PASSWORD=zzz
 ```

-`.env` is listed in `.gitignore`, that's why it does not get shared via Github.
+`.env` is listed in `.gitignore`, to prevent sharing in Github.
 Keep `.gitignore` this way or you risk compromising the passwords.

 3. Install requirements: